jdno/workstation/README.md

 ## Getting Started

 The repository contains a [bootstrap script](bin/bootstrap) for macOS that can be run on a fresh machine.
-It installs [Homebrew] and [Ansible], and then runs the playbook with `ansible-pull`.
+It installs [Homebrew] and [Ansible], installs the required roles from [Ansible Galaxy](https://galaxy.ansible.com), and then runs the playbook with `ansible-pull`.

 Open a terminal and run the following command.
 You will be prompted for your